 Created By: Pulaski County Tourism Bureau & Visitors Center

 Talbot House was built in 1885 by Reverend Albert Washington Davis, a pastor of Waynesville Methodist Church.
 He died in 1888, three years after building the house, at the age of 26.
-His widow turned the house into a hotel that become known as the Pulaski County.
-Dr. Charles A. Talbot bough the house in March 1920.
+His widow turned the house into a hotel that becomes known as The Pulaski County.
+Dr. Charles A. Talbot bought the house in March 1920.
 Dr. Talbot had been practicing medicine in Pulaski County since 1910, and continued doing so for thirty-five years, until his death in 1945.
-After that, his widow rented out rooms to boarders.
-Talbot House is now an antique store and also the site for the COPS Paranormal Investigations held the first Saturday night of each month.
+After that, his widow rented out rooms to boarders under the business name of Pulaski House hotel.
+Dr. Charles A. Talbot bought the house in 1920.
+After Dr. Talbot's death in 1945, his widow rented rooms to boarders.
+Talbot House most recently was home to an antique store.

 This point of interest is part of the tour: Waynesville Downtown Walking Tour